Hoatzin: Relationship with humans

-In Brazil, indigenous peoples sometimes collect the eggs for food, and the adults are occasionally hunted, but in general this is rare, as hoatzin meat is reputed to have a bad taste.
-While its preferred habitats of mangrove and riverine forest are disappearing quickly in some regions, it is less threatened than the Amazon rainforest, which is a primary target for deforestation.
-The hoatzin therefore remains fairly common in a large part of its range.
+In Brazil, indigenous peoples sometimes collect the eggs for food, and the adults are occasionally hunted, but it is generally rare to consume mature birds, as hoatzin meat is reputed to have a bad taste.
+Its preferred habitats of forests and inland wetlands are threatened by Amazonian deforestation.
+The hoatzin is believed to remain fairly common in a large part of its range, but its population is likely decreasing due to habitat loss.
 The hoatzin is the national bird of Guyana.